yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors

-lastdate: December 2025
+lastdate: May 2026

 ---

 Hi there!
 I am an Assistant Professor at the <a href="https://sds.cuhk.edu.cn/en">School of Data Science</a> at <a href="https://www.cuhk.edu.cn/en">The Chinese University of Hong Kong (CUHK), Shenzhen</a>.
 Before joining CUHK Shenzhen, I was a Research Fellow at the University of Michigan working with <a href="https://web.eecs.umich.edu/~chenang/">Prof. Ang Chen</a>.
 I received my Ph.D. in Computer Science from Northwestern University in 2024, advised by <a href="http://networks.cs.northwestern.edu/website/index-a.html">Prof. Aleksandar Kuzmanovic</a>, and received my B.Eng. in Computer Science from Beijing University of Posts and Telecommunications in 2019.

 I am broadly interested in computer systems, networks, and security.
-My current research focuses on (i) security and privacy of Internet services and (ii) performance and reliability of cloud infrastructure.
+My current research focuses on (i) security and privacy of Internet & AI services and (ii) performance and reliability of cloud & AI infrastructure.
 My work has received the Best Paper Award from APNet and the Best Student Paper Award from ACM EuroSys.

 <strong>I am always looking for self-motivated students to work with. <a href="group/">Read more here</a>.</strong>